 Section 42A(2)(c) states that all building work done without a building consent under Schedule 1 must not breach any other enactment.
-This is not new but simply restates the requirements for all building work, whether exempt or not.
+This simply restates the requirements for all building work, whether exempt or not.
 [Examples of relevant legislation are listed near the top of this page.]

 Work on buildings licensed under the HSNO Act will need a building consent

-Section 42A(2)(d) is a limitation on the Schedule 1 exemptions which specifically excludes from Schedule 1 any work on buildings required to be licensed under the Hazardous Substances and New Organisms Act 1996 (the HSNO Act).
+Section 42A(2)(d) specifically excludes from Schedule 1 any work on buildings required to be licensed under the Hazardous Substances and New Organisms Act 1996 (the HSNO Act).